Crash Metrics Comparisons And Gold Ain't A Hold

 "Considerations of current prices thus begin to take a back seat to considerations of quantities; in bubbles you can never own enough of the relevant asset classes.
 And in crashes you cannot own too little of them."

-At this stage, no one can from an epidemiology standpoint predict when the virus intensity and mortality will diminish.
+At this stage, no one can, from an epidemiology standpoint, predict when the virus intensity and mortality will diminish.
 But the damage to markets is to a degree much more predictable in that many businesses of all sizes will likely find revenues absent and liquidity insufficient to service debts and pay the bills.

 How close they will be to the edge of insolvency and thus bankruptcy depends on the business model and the balance sheet structures under which they operate.
 Companies with high financial leverage ratios are most vulnerable, of course, but there are also many others that have high operating leverage as well.
 For these, a relatively small shortfall of a few percentage points in revenues has a much greater percentage impact on free cash flow and profits.